 Accommodation options on the festival grounds:

-Campsite Rules No personal sound systems will be permitted in either of the campsites. campsite is for sleeping and relaxing in the sun, and we ask that you please respect your neighbours.
-No BBQs or Fires are permitted.
+Campsite Rules No personal sound systems will be permitted in either of the campsites.
+The campsite is for sleeping and relaxing, we ask that you please respect your neighbours.
+No BBQs or fires are permitted.

 For those who do not have camping gear or that are looking for a more luxurious experience, our official Boutique Camping provider will be able to organize everything for you.
-The details and booking information is on the Festickets website.
-Please head to https://www.festicket.com/festivals/kilifi-new-year/2019/
+More info on booking glamping will be provided soon.

 Accommodation options elsewhere in Kilifi?